 Who I Am

 Although what I do professionally isn't my total indentity, it is a big part of who I am.
 I am curious and fascinated with other human beings and love listening to their stories.
-Fortunately I have a job as a hospital chaplain that pays me to do just that.
+Fortunately being a hospital chaplain and now a podcast host/producer allows me to do exactly that.

 Being a chaplain has helped me to see that there are many different paths to the Divine.
 My awakening came the day I let my experience inform my theology instead of my theology informing my experience.
 It was like casting off from the safe harbor, out into the high seas.
 Scarey but freeing.